JdeRobot/DetectionMetrics/docs/_pages/funcionality/automatic_evaluation.md

-**NOTE:** In the above example you can see, that a VOC trained network is being used to evaluate on COCO Ground Truth.
+**Note:** In the above example, you can see that a VOC trained network is being used to evaluate on COCO Ground Truth.
 This tool supports such evaluation by mapping Pascal VOC class names to COCO class names.
-And this mapping is very robust, can map synonyms and subclasses also.
+This mapping is very robust, it can also map synonyms and subclasses.